Jaoseph/JBLab-BioinformaticsWiki/miscellaneous/ftpserver.md

 Use the FTP server to share files **with external collaborators** (e.g. non-CRUK partners).

 ## ⚠️ Not Sure If You Should Use FTP?⚠️
-Ask your supervisor or a senior lab member.
+Ask your supervisor or a senior bioinformatican lab member.

 ---